numbered-works/numbered-works.github.io/_drafts/html-dungeons-maps.md

 type: long
 ---

-Maps perform multiple functions.
+Adventure maps perform multiple functions.
 For us, the two most important are communicating:

 * Environmental and aesthetic flavour.
 Vibes.
-* Concrete information about the imagined space so players can situate themselves within it and explore.
+* Concrete information about the imagined space so referees can give clear descriptions, and players can situate themselves and explore with confidence.

 So we like pretty, expressive maps, and we also like them to be usable and easy to reference.
 Linking keyed locations to their descriptions helps with these goals.
-And clickable/tappable maps are just fun, too.
+And clickable/tappable maps are just fun to use, too.

-Linking maps to room or location descriptions turned out to be trickier than we thought it would be.
+Linking a map to room or location descriptions turned out to be trickier than we thought it would be.
 Web 1.0 style [image maps](https://www.w3schools.com/html/html_images_imagemap.asp) are not [responsive](https://www.w3schools.com/html/html_responsive.asp) and so don't cut it in 2022.
 We don't think we've arrived at the best solution yet, but here is what we're doing right now, and it works.

 Here's how we marked up the map from *[Swamp Renewal](https://numbered.works/swamp-renewal)*: